 The Bichon Frise generally enjoys good health and a very long life span.
 Some clubs have given guidelines to breeders to test breeding stock annually for eye diseases and patella checks.
 Owners must not forget the routine checks common to all breeds: vaccine booster shots, parasite prevention, teeth cleaning, etc.

-This breed does not tend to show any particular inclination to put on weight but can gain weight quickly if indulged by a life characterised by too much sedentariness and an incorrect diet.
+This breed does not tend to show any particular inclination to gain weight, but it can gain weight quickly if indulged in a life characterised by too much sedentariness and an incorrect diet.
 In addition, prize treats and food sharing from the table must be limited to keep them in excellent physical shape.

 Caring for the Bichon Frise Breed